LexMainye/nbo_innovation_sprint/Finetuning/Non_standard_speech_results/Baseline/whisper_small_eng_baseline_report.md

-# Report: Fine-tuning the Whisper-Small Model on Non-Standard Kenyan English
+# Baseline Report: Fine-tuning the Whisper-Small Model on Non-Standard Kenyan English

-This report details the process and results of fine-tuning the `openai/whisper-small` model for automatic speech recognition (ASR) on the `cdli/kenyan_english_nonstandard_speech_v0.9` dataset.
+*This report documents my initial baseline experiment and establishes a starting point for future improvements.*

 ## 1. Objective

-The primary objective of this experiment was to adapt a pre-trained Whisper model to improve its transcription accuracy on non-standard Kenyan English, a dialect often underrepresented in standard ASR training data.
+The primary objective of this **baseline experiment** was to establish an initial proof-of-concept for adapting a pre-trained Whisper model to improve transcription accuracy on non-standard Kenyan English.
+This serves as my foundation for more sophisticated fine-tuning approaches in future iterations.

 ## 2. Methodology

 ### 2.1.
 The Model: Whisper-Small

-I chose the `openai/whisper-small` model as the foundation for this task.
-It offers a good balance between performance and computational requirements.
-Here are some of its key characteristics:
+I selected `openai/whisper-small` as my starting point for this baseline test, prioritizing computational efficiency for initial experimentation.

 *   **Total Parameters:** 241,734,912
-*   **Trainable Parameters (in this experiment):** 127,986,432
+*   **Trainable Parameters (in this baseline):** 127,986,432

 ### 2.2.
 The Dataset: Non-Standard Kenyan English Speech

-I used the `cdli/kenyan_english_nonstandard_speech_v0.9` dataset from the Hugging Face Hub.
-The dataset is split into training, validation, and test sets.

-Because the Whisper model is pre-trained on audio segments of 30 seconds or less, I filtered the dataset accordingly.
-The table below shows the number of samples before and after filtering:
+The `cdli/kenyan_english_nonstandard_speech_v0.9` dataset was filtered to match Whisper's 30-second input constraint:

 | Split      | Original Size | Filtered Size (<= 30s) |
 |------------|---------------|------------------------|